 The only peer variable that appears to influence educational track choice is the fraction of the class that is female, and this is only true among boys - more girls make it less likely that any particular boy does the academic track.
 To get a sense of the magnitude of these effects, going from 40% girls to 60% girls reduces the probability by about .01 from a baseline of about .5.
 The other peer characteristics are all small and statistically insignificant with the exception that maternal education has a statistically significant positive effect in the quasi fixed effects specification.
 However, this result disappears once we allow for time-varying school quality using either the trends or the moving average.
-None of the other peer characteristics are much smaller than the analogous direct effects, despite the fact that the standard deviations of the individual characteristics are much higher than those of the peer characteristics.
+None of the other peer characteristics appears important for either sex.
+Almost all estimates are insignificant and the peer effects are much smaller than the analogous direct effects, despite the fact that the standard deviations of the individual characteristics are much higher than those of the peer characteristics.